 OpenVINO™ Model Server¶

-OpenVINO™ Model Server (OVMS) is a high-performance system for serving models.
-Implemented in C++ for scalability and optimized for deployment on Intel architectures, the model server uses the same architecture and API as TensorFlow Serving and KServe while applying OpenVINO for inference execution.
-Inference service is provided via gRPC or REST API, making deploying new algorithms and AI experiments easy.
+OpenVINO Model Server (OVMS) is a high-performance system for serving machine learning models.
+It is based on C++ for high scalability and optimized for Intel solutions, so that you can take advantage of all the power of the Intel® Xeon® processor or Intel’s AI accelerators and expose it over a network interface.
+OVMS uses the same architecture and API as TensorFlow Serving, while applying OpenVINO for inference execution.
+Inference service is provided via gRPC or REST API, making it easy to deploy new algorithms and AI experiments.

-Support for multiple frameworks, such as TensorFlow, PaddlePaddle and ONNX
+support for multiple frameworks, such as Caffe, TensorFlow, MXNet, PaddlePaddle and ONNX